HomeBlogStockStock MarketZoom Earnings: What's Next for This COVID Winner?

 Zoom and Google Meet gap narrows

-Zooming out, we compare traffic (total visits) for zoom.us to meet.google.com and teams.microsoft.com.
+Zooming out, we compare traffic for zoom.us to meet.google.com and teams.microsoft.com.
 We can see clearly the quick ascent of meet.google.com from 33 million visits in February 2020 to 1.9 billion visits in March 2021.
 However, like zoom.us, Google’s Meet has also experienced a downward traffic trend since March 2021.
 Investors will be looking to ensure that this decrease in traffic reverses in the coming months and quarters.

 Zoom earnings: Small accounts hang on